mklauber/tiddly-aliases/README.md

 How-to:
 * Install from https://mklauber.github.io/tw5-plugins/ or upload files to your Tiddlywiki instance.
 * To add aliases to a tiddler, create an "aliases" field and add as many aliases as you desire.
 For one single single-word aliases, no brackets are needed.
 For several aliases, use double square brackets to separate aliases (eg. [[alias1]] [[another alias]] ).
+* Use the [[$:/Aliases]] tool to easily add an "aliases" field to tiddlers without aliases, edit the aliases of these tiddlers or any others that have been modified during the session, as well as to investigate any missing tiddlers.

 Change log:
+* 210525: Added an [[$:/Aliases]] tool that makes it easy to add an "aliases" field to tiddlers without aliases, to edit the aliases of these tiddlers or any other that have been modified during the session, as well as to investigate any missing tiddlers.
 * 210524: The 'Missing tiddler' tool was populated with aliases, limiting its usefulness.
 The problem is corrected on versions TiddlyWiki 5.1.23 and above, while behaviour is unchanged on prior versions.
-The problem is corrected on recent versions of TiddlyWiki by adapting the filter used in [[$:/core/Filters/Missing]] by using the "enlist-input" function, which is available only on TiddlyWiki 5.1.23 and above.
+The problem is corrected on recent versions of TiddlyWiki by adapting the filter in [[$:/core/Filters/Missing]] by using the "enlist-input" function, which is available only on TiddlyWiki 5.1.23 and above.